accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Latency__ & __Throughput__.
 Latency measures how fast a request is served and returns.
 It matters more to small requests.
 Throughput measures how fast given size of data is processed and returns.
 It matters more to a single large request, or a batch of requests up to size.
 Note requests in queue negatively affect latency, by adding arbitrary queuing latency to serving latency.
 But they generally benefit throughput, if the system is not overloaded, by exploiting batching and parallelism in request serving. __Queue depth__ (QD), or outstanding/active/on-going request count, measures such behavior.

     * __Tail latency__.
 Request latency is a probability distribution that usually P25/P50/P99 vary greatly, especially in cloud storage that is serving mixed workloads from many customers, with unpredictable burst patterns, and in a large scale.
 P99 matters because it still maps to many customers.
 P25 is usually achieved by cache hit, while P99 can point to bad cases in request execution.
-Typical techniques to reduce tail latency include sending extra requests, monitor lagging noes with proactive retry, and [the power of two random choices](https://brooker.co.za/blog/2012/01/17/two-random.html).
+Typical techniques to reduce tail latency include sending extra requests, monitor lagging nodes with proactive retry, and [the power of two random choices](https://brooker.co.za/blog/2012/01/17/two-random.html).

     * __[Queuing theory](https://lrita.github.io/images/posts/math/%E6%8E%92%E9%98%9F%E8%AE%BA%E5%8F%8A%E5%85%B6%E5%BA%94%E7%94%A8%E6%B5%85%E6%9E%90.pdf)__.
 The system is abstracted into components connected sequentially/in-parallel by queues.
 While stochastic math can be used in modeling, simulations with production samples are generally more practical.
 Though Queuing theory points out serving latency can grow to infinity with 100% resource utilization, the assumption is fully stochastic request ingestion.
 In a well scheduled system, where requests arrive at chosen time instead of stochastically, is still possible to achieve high resource utilization with low latency (for high priority jobs).
 Queuing theory is also used for __Capacity Planning__, where the queuing layout can point out the bottlenecks of data flow, while it also helps debugging/troubleshooting to narrow down which point injected the excessive latency.
 Queuing theory also guides __configuration tuning__, that only when the queue sizes and capacity at each component are well fitted, the overall system performance can reach its max.